yaymukund/yaymukund.github.io/source/_posts/2014-03-09-refactoring-starts-with-the-schema.markdown

 `tracks.order('track_order ASC').where(played_at: nil).first`.
 As a bonus, I
 can also easily check `played_at` to see if a track's been played.

-The right database schema makes bugs impossible at the lower levels of your architecture.
+Obviously, this kind of refactor is much easier for a small project, but it goes to show: the right database schema can make bugs impossible at the lower levels of your architecture.